There's an App for that - but should there be?

 The Shame Game

 So why is the avoidance of publicly embarrassing oneself necessarily a bad thing?
-Well it turns out, rejection is vital for human development.
+Well, it turns out, rejection is vital for human development.
 Without the reinforcement of embarrassment, we would never feel the impulse to conquer our fears in the attempt to avoid feeling that way in the future.
 Similarly, we would never learn that rejection is not always intended to be a direct personal affront.
-And perhaps most importantly, social embarrassment allows us to move on from people that we would tend to fixate upon otherwise – a firm but brief ‘no’ is more humane, and more useful, than a lifetime of what-ifs and romantic delusion.
+And perhaps most importantly, social embarrassment allows us to move on from people that we would tend to fixate upon otherwise – a firm but brief ‘no’ is more humane and more useful than a lifetime of what-ifs and romantic delusion.

 The delayed gratification of not grabbing an Uber is not as easy to define as the famous marshmallow test, but essentially, I was giving up future benefits for immediate rewards.
-There was the £8 that would be wrestled from my bank account, the 15 minutes of brisk walking that my body desperately needs, and the self-satisfaction of not funding a company that treats its employees poorly.
+There was the £8 that would be wrestled from my bank account, the 15 minutes of brisk walking that my body wanted, and the self-satisfaction of not funding a company that treats its employees poorly.
 This was compounded by the journey taking just as long as it would have done on foot due to the Saturday evening traffic.
-As I popped out of the Uber, I felt as though I had made the wrong decision.
+As I got out of the Uber, I felt as though I had made the wrong decision.

 Obviously, this has far-ranging impacts across our life: at school, we may take the instantly gratifying option of playing video games instead of revising for exams; at work, we might confront our boss over a minor grievance rather than waiting to cool down and consider the consequences; at home, we might have that slice of cake that’s been seducing us ever since we came through the door, disregarding the diet we’ve been attempting to stick to.